QIWI-API/qiwipay-docs/qiwipay_en.html.md

 card_token_expire | YYYY-MM-DDThh:mm:ss±hh:mm | - |Expiry date for the card token (if tokenization is enabled for the merchant site) sign | string(64) | - | Checksum (signature) of the request

-RSP should verify request signature (`sign` parameter) to minimize possible fraud notifications.
+To minimize possible fraud notifications, RSP should verify callback signature located in `sign` field.

 <aside class="notice">
 Signature algorithm coincides with ordinary QIWI PAY requests, though only the parameters marked above with a plus sign in <i>Used for signature</i> column are taken.